Complementary or alternative medicine can be classified into five major categories of practice:

-Mind-body medicine is based on the theory that mental and emotional factors regulate physical health through a system of interdependent neuronal, hormonal, and immunologic connections throughout the body.
-Behavioral, psychologic, social, and spiritual techniques are used to enhance the mind’s capacity to affect the body and thus to preserve health and to prevent or cure disease.
+Mind-body techniques are based on the theory that mental and emotional factors can influence physical health.
+Behavioral, psychologic, social, and spiritual methods are used to preserve health and prevent or cure disease.

-Because scientific evidence supporting the benefits of mind-body medicine is abundant, many of these approaches are now considered mainstream.
-For example, the following techniques are used in the treatment of chronic pain, coronary artery disease, headaches, insomnia, and as aids during childbirth:
+Because of the abundance of scientific evidence backing the benefits of mind-body techniques, many of the approaches are now considered mainstream.
+For example, the following techniques are used in the treatment of chronic pain, coronary artery disease, headaches, insomnia, and menopausal symptoms, and as aids during childbirth:

-These techniques are also used to help patients cope with disease-related and treatment-related symptoms of cancer and to prepare patients for surgery.
+These techniques are also used to help people cope with disease-related and treatment-related symptoms of cancer and to prepare them for surgery.

-Some of these therapies (cupping, scraping, and moxibustion) result in lesions that may be mistaken for signs of trauma or child abuse.
+Some of these therapies (cupping, scraping, and moxibustion) result in lesions that may be mistaken for signs of trauma or abuse.
 These therapies are thought to stimulate the body’s energy and to enable toxins to leave the body.
-However, very little high quality research has assessed their efficacy.
+However, very little high quality research has measured how effective they are.

 Energy therapies focus on the energy fields thought to exist in and around the body (biofields).
 These therapies also encompass the use of external energy sources (electromagnetic fields) to influence health and healing.
 Energy therapies are based on a core belief in the existence of a universal life force or subtle energy that resides in and around the body (vitalism).
 Limited scientific evidence supports the existence of such a universal life force, which is inherently hard to measure.